woocommerce/woocommerce/CONTRIBUTING.md

 # How to contribute

-Community made patches, localisations, bug reports and contributions are always welcome are are crucial to ensure WooCommerce remains the #1 eCommerce platform for WordPress ;)
+Community made patches, localisations, bug reports and contributions are always welcome and are crucial to ensure WooCommerce remains the #1 eCommerce platform for WordPress ;)

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.